Why Probate Takes Time in California Probate Cases

 Probate rarely moves in a straight line.
 Some steps happen quickly, while others require time to complete in the background.
 This creates a pattern where progress feels inconsistent, even though the process is advancing.

 What appears to be inactivity is often part of the process sequence.
 Information may be under review, deadlines may be running, or documentation may be in progress.
-Understanding this pattern helps reduce the feeling that something is stalled.

 Why External Timelines Affect the Process